jbhender/Stats506_F20/activities/week6/README.md

 bias stemming from those for whom the outcome is observed being different in some ways from those for whom it is not.

-In this activity, we will construct a balance table comparing demogrpahics for those who are or are not missing the oral health examination in the NHANES data.
+In this activity, we will construct a balance table comparing demogarphics for those who are or are not missing the oral health examination in the NHANES data.

 Use R and the tidyverse for this activity.